Nassilya/Computer-Hardware-Performance-Analysis/README.md

 - PCA revealed that the first two components capture approximately 70% of the variance
 - The most influential hardware features were MMAX (max memory), CACH (cache size), and CHMIN (min channels)

+## 📎 License

+This project is intended for academic and educational use only.